daedalus-developers/daedalus.codes/README.md

    2. Whatever you put in the installer setup should also be in your `.env.development` credentials

-   3. Pocketbase will auto migrate your database which is autosynced by pb through the `/pb/pb_migrations`.
+5. Use the sample data just upload the `sampledata.zip` located at `pb` directory to your local pb instance at [Backups](http://127.0.0.1:8090/_/#/settings/backups)

-5. You local data that you have will stay with you as `pb/pb_data` is `gitignored` This will keep our production data pristine
+6. You local data that you have will stay with you as `pb/pb_data` is `gitignored` This will keep our production data pristine

-- Option to use the sample data just upload the `sampledata.zip` located at `pb` directory to your local pb instance at [Backups](http://127.0.0.1:8090/_/#/settings/backups)

-6. You can now install node dependencies using `pnpm install`
+7. You can now install node dependencies using `pnpm install`

-7. On a seperate terminal run the ff commands on each one `pnpm dev:api` and `pnpm dev:web`
+8. On a seperate terminal run the ff commands on each one `pnpm dev:api` and `pnpm dev:web`

-8. In case you are lazy run both using `pnpm dev` but some systems might not support closing each child process.
+9. In case you are lazy run both using `pnpm dev` but some systems might not support closing each child process.

-9. Contribute and make a PR.
+10. Contribute and make a PR.

 For further questions reachout with the team

 ## Deployment

-The following project will only be deployable using `adapter-cloudflare`
+The following project will only be deployable using `adapter-node`
 and all other `env` setup is there.

 If you want to deploy a similar stack on your own you need to host your own pb instance.